mdrights/LiveSlak/README.txt

 Welcome to the Slackware Live Edition!
 This is a version of Slackware-current (soon to become 14.2), that can be run from a DVD or a USB stick.
 It is an ISO image meant to be a showcase of what Slackware is about.
 You get the default install, no custom packages or kernel, but with all the power.
 The ISO is created from scratch using a Slackware package mirror, by the "liveslak" scripts.

-Slackware Live Edition does not have to be installed to a computer hard drive.
+Slackware Live Edition does not have to be installed to a computer hard drive (however you do have that choice if you want to: using the setup2hd script).
 You can carry the USB stick version with you in your pocket.
 You'll have a pre-configured Slackware OS up & running in a minute wherever you can get your hands on a computer with a USB port.

 The USB version is "persistent" - meaning that the OS stores your updates on the USB stick.
 The CD/DVD versions (and the USB stick if you configure it accordingly) operate without persistence, which means that all the changes you make to the OS are lost when you reboot.